Oscarg2010/MCW-BCDR/Whiteboard design session/WDS student guide - Business continuity and disaster recovery.md

 ## Abstract

-In this whiteboard design session, you will you will work in a group to design a solution using Azure business continuity and disaster recovery (BCDR) technologies.
-Your solution  will consider three different types of environments.
+In this workshop, you will gain experience designing solutions using Azure business continuity and disaster recovery (BCDR) technologies.

+Three different types of environments will be examined.
 The first will consist of on-premises VMs running applications that will be migrated to Azure IaaS.
-Next, Azure IaaS applications that need to be failed over from either on-premises to Azure or between two Azure Regions.
-Finally, the use of automated failover technologies built into Azure PaaS services App Service and SQL Database will be used for PaaS applications.
+Next, Azure IaaS applications that need to be failed over from either on-premises to Azure, or between two Azure Regions.
+Finally, the use of automated failover technologies built into Azure PaaS services, App Service and SQL Database, will be used for PaaS applications.

-At the end of this whiteboard design session, you will be better able to design a solution that leverages various Azure technologies together to build a complex and robust IaaS BCDR plan.
+At the end of this workshop, you will be better able to leverage various Azure technologies together to build a complex and robust IaaS BCDR plan.

 ## Step 1: Review the customer case study